 So, what is cryptocurrency?

-A cryptocurrency, or coin, is a valid form of currency and, once earned, can be used to purchase goods and services; however, it exists in the virtual world, and is a form of, essentially, digital cash.
+A cryptocurrency, or coin, is a valid form of currency and, once earned, can be used to purchase goods and services; however, it only exists in the virtual world, and is a form of, essentially, digital cash.
 In the majority of countries, using cryptocurrency is legal, but you may have to check, as its status is constantly updated due to increased usage.

 There is no central authority to acts as a ‘guardian’, like banks, credit card companies, and so on, do, and you have complete control over your crypto finances.
 Transactions are seamless, rapid, and direct, and by eliminating a central database, the vulnerability to be hacked, disappears.